 - 1. What is COVID-19: - a.
 A new coronavirus infectious disease that causes upper respiratory illness. - b.
 It can be spread from person-to-person contact. - c.
-It is dangerous for older adults and people with underlying health conditions (such as heart disease, lung disease, or diabetes). - d.
+Symptoms range from mild to severe.
+It is most dangerous for older adults and people with underlying health conditions (such as heart disease, lung disease, or diabetes). - d.
 Someone can carry the COVID-19 virus for 2-14 days before showing symptoms.
-It is possible for a person to carry the virus without symptoms and infect others.

-2. How to Prevent Coronavirus:
+It is possible for a person to carry the virus without symptoms and infect others. - 2.
+How to Prevent Coronavirus: - a.

-- a.
 Regularly wash hands throughout the day at home and work for at least 20 seconds each time.
 Here are pointers on when to wash hands: - i.
 Before and after work. - ii.
 Before and after eating or using the toilet. - iii.
 After close interaction with another person. - iv.
 After contacting shared surfaces or tools. - v.
 Before and after wearing a mask or gloves. - vi.
 After blowing nose, coughing or sneezing. - b.
 Sanitize hands at a hand sanitizing station each time you are unable to wash your hands. - c.
 Avoid touching eyes, mouth, and nose with unwashed hands. - d.
 Sneeze or cough into elbow or a disposable tissue and your wash hands afterwards. - e.
-Maintain at least 6 ft distancing from anyone outside of your household. - f.
+Maintain at least 6 ft distancing from anyone outside of your household whenever possible. - f.
 Wear a face mask/covering when it is not possible to maintain 6ft distancing from others. - g.
-In vehicles, maintain 3 ft distance from others and wear a face mask/covering - 3.
+Get a vaccine!
+All agriculture workers and food processors are eligible to receive their COVID-19 vaccine.
+It is free, confidential, and is an effective tool to protect co-workers and family. - 3.
 What are the symptoms (CDC): - a.
 Fever or chills - b.
+Cough

-Cough - c.
-Shortness of breath or difficulty breathing - d.
-Fatigue - e.
+- a.
+Shortness of breath or difficulty breathing

+- b.
 Muscle or body aches

-- f.
+- c.
+Fatigued.
 Headache

-- g.
+- c.
 New loss of taste or smell

-- h.
+- d.
 Sore throat

-- i.
+- e.
 Congestion or runny nose

-- i.
+- f.
 Nausea or vomiting

-- k.
+- g.
 Diarrhea